 services of a prostitute (a person who exchanges sex or sexual acts for

-A criminal defense attorney experienced in defending individuals accused
+criminal defense attorney experienced in defending individuals accused of solicitation

-of solicitation of prostitution is the necessary step in order to avoid
+of prostitution is a necessary step in order to avoid a conviction.
+You

-a conviction.
-You may have been the victim of a police sting and are wondering
+may have been the victim of a police sting and are wondering if it might

-if it might qualify as entrapment.
-Unfortunately, not all police stings
+qualify as entrapment.
+Unfortunately, not all police stings will be deemed

 Solicitation of prostitution is a serious accusation that can carry severe

-personal and professional acquaintances and family members will know of
+individual's personal and professional acquaintances and family members

 Our attorneys and staff will do whatever possible to help keep your case